10 Steps To Take When Your Pet Has Cancer

 It may be helpful to join and attend a support group of other pet owners coping with their sick animals.
 This can help to counter some of your fear, isolation, and worry.
 Listed below are a few online groups, but also check with your veterinarian to see if there are any local, in-person groups.
 Please be aware that these online groups are typically managed by other pet owners, not necessarily mental health practitioners.
 If you feel you need more psychological support, consider connecting with a licensed therapist.
 Your veterinarian should be able to provide resources for grief support in your local area.
 Other online resources include:

 Your pet has been diagnosed with cancer.
 Cancer is a disease that results from the uncontrolled growth of cells in the body.
 Cancers are often named for the type of cell that is growing out of control.
 The terms cancer, malignancy, and neoplasia may be used interchangeably – they are just different ways to say cancer.

 There are many types of cancer and each behaves differently.
 Some forms of cancer have the ability to spread to other sites in the body, which may be far from the original site.
 This occurs because these cancer cells can enter the blood or lymph vessels and be carried to other organs.
 When the cancer has spread to other areas of the body, it is called metastasis.

-As for any diagnosis, in pet or person, educate yourself on the options, costs involved, pros and cons to treating your pet and make an informed decision.
+As for any diagnosis, in a pet or a person, educate yourself on the options, costs involved, and the pros and cons of treating your pet.

 3. Understand Your Pet’s Treatment Options